- 12 Ways For Healthy Living After 50

 The ability of our hearts to pump effectively is decreased and we are at risk for heart failure in our elderly years.

-I don’t want to be Party-Pooper but you’ve gotta do what you can….ignoring it won’t stop it happening…only taking action will.
+I don’t want to be Party-Pooper but you’ve gotta do what you can.
+Ignoring it won’t stop it from happening…only taking action will.

-Plus, changing diet is a huge factor that can’t be downplayed…sorry!
+Plus, changing your diet is a huge factor that can’t be downplayed.
+Sorry…got to be said!